 About Emilia-Romagna

-Emilia-Romagna is a region in the upper eastern part of Italy’s boot, reaching from Adriatic coast almost across to the country’s western shore.
-It’s a prosperous region renowned for its high quality of life, its food – including Parma ham and Parmesan cheese – and for its pleasant art cities.
-The territory stretches from the Appenines, Italy’s mountainous spine, to the Adriatic, lined with popular beach resorts.
-The territory includes hills as well as the level plains which make up around half of its area.
+Emilia-Romagna’s territory stretches from the Apennine mountains, Italy’s rocky spine, to the Adriatic sea where the long, flat sandy shore is basically a chain of beach resorts.
+The region’s landscape is interestingly varied, including hills and nature reserves as well as the level agricultural plains which make up around half of its area.
 Emilia-Romagna’s borders are with the Veneto and Lombardy in the north, with Piemonte and Liguria in the west, with Tuscany and Le Marche in the south, and also with the little independent Republic of San Marino.

 The town’s cities are of great antiquity, as they grew up along the Via Aemilia, the major Roman route which led to the port of Ariminum – modern Rimini.
 Ravenna was the capital of Italy in the twilight years of the Empire, while Bologna is one of the most important towns in present-day Italy.
 With the exception of the seaside resorts in summer, Emilia-Romagna is not over-burdened with tourists, and visitors can still stroll around city centres, admiring their fine art and architecture, and feel a part of real Italy.